mmnaseri/spring-data-mock/README.md

 The event handlers can then modify, take note of, or otherwise interact with the entities for which the event was raised.

+If you use the `enableAuditing()` feature above, an event listener (`com.mmnaseri.utils.spring.data.store.impl.AuditDataEventListener`) will be registered with the configuration which will enable auditing features and will set relevant properties in the appropriate juncture by listening closely to the events listed above.

 ##### Auditing

 Out-of-the-box auditing is supported through this event mechanism for the usual `CreatedBy`, `CreatedDate`, `LastModifiedBy`, and `LastModifiedDate` audit annotations provided by Spring Data Commons.
 To support user-related auditing (created by and last modified by) you will need to supply an `AuditorAware` or accept the default one, which will always return a String object with value, `"User"`.

+By default, auditing is disabled.
+This is to follow in the footprints of Spring.
+Since Spring Data asks you to explicitly enable auditing, this framework, too, pushes for the same requirement.